j4mie/idiorm/README.markdown

 ---
 ### Feature complete

-Idiorm is now considered to be feature complete as of version 1.4.0.
-Whilst it will continue to be maintained with bug fixes there will be no further new features added.
+Idiorm is now considered to be feature complete as of version 1.5.0.
+Whilst it will continue to be maintained with bug fixes there will be no further new features added from this point on.

+**Please do not submit feature requests or pull requests adding new features as they will be closed without ceremony.**

 ---